-concerning the adoption of the work programme for 2018 and the financing for Union actions within the framework of the Internal Security Fund - the instrument for financial support for police cooperation, preventing and combating crime, and crisis management
+amending Commission Implementing Decision C(2018) 6336 concerning the adoption of the work programme for 2018 and the financing for Union actions and emergency assistance within the framework of the Internal Security Fund - the instrument for financial support for police cooperation, preventing and combating crime, and crisis management

-1. POLICY ORIENTATION 3 2.
-LEGAL BASIS 5 3.
-BUDGET LINE 5 4.
-POLICY AREA PRIORITIES 5 4.1.
-COUNTER TERRORISM 5 4.1.1.
-Terrorism and radicalisation: Call for Proposals 7 (a) Topic 1: call for proposals on reinforcing efforts to counter terrorist financing.
-7 (b) Topic 2: call for proposals on preventing and countering violent radicalisation.
-7 (c) Topic 3: call for proposals on the Civil Society Empowerment Programme (CSEP) - campaigns with counter and alternative narrative to radicalisation implemented by Civil society organisations 8 (d) Topic 4: call for proposals on the protection of public spaces, Chemical, biological, radiological and nuclear (CBRN), Critical Infrastructure Protection (CIP), explosives and explosives precursors 4.1.2.
-Counter Terrorism Other Actions 9 (a) JRC addressing CBRN-E threats and risks and support for the European Programme for Critical Infrastructure Protection (EPCIP) 9 (b) JRC to continue support in the maintenance, use and further development of the Europe Media Monitor (EMM) tool 9 4.2.
-ORGANISED CRIME) 4.2.1.
-Organised Crime: Call for Proposals10) (a) Topic 1: call for proposals for projects on firearms trafficking) (b) Topic 2: call for proposals for projects on environmental crime 1 4.2.2.
-Migrant smuggling: Call for Proposals 1 1 4.2.3.
-Organised Crime Direct Awards 2 (a) Project Rhine-Meuse 2 (b) Project of MAOC-N 2 (c) CARIN 3 (d) United Nations Office on Drugs and Crime (UNODC) establishing detailed factual picture of the worldwide drug situation and trends 4 (e) Project of Asset Recovery Offices (AROs) and Asset Management Offices (AMOs) in the Member States 4 (f) Project of the United Nations Convention against Transnational Organized Crime (UNTOC) 5 (g) Project of European Beneficial Ownership and Control Structures (EBOCS) Network 5 4.3.
-CYBERCRIME 7
+1. POLICY ORIENTATION

+2. LEGAL BASIS

+3. BUDGET LINE

+4. POLICY AREA PRIORITIES

+4.1.
+COUNTER TERRORISM 6

+4.1.1.
+Terrorism and radicalisation: Call for Proposals7

+(a) Topic 1: call for proposals on reinforcing efforts to counter terrorist financing.
+7

+(b) Topic 2: call for proposals on preventing and countering violent radicalisation.
+7

+(c) Topic 3: call for proposals on the Civil Society Empowerment Programme (CSEP) - campaigns with counter and alternative narrative to radicalisation implemented by Civil society organisations

+(d) Topic 4: call for proposals on the protection of public spaces, Chemical, biological, radiological and nuclear (CBRN), Critical Infrastructure Protection (CIP), explosives and explosives precursors

+4.1.2.
+Counter Terrorism Other Actions

+(a) JRC addressing CBRN-E threats and risks and support for the European Programme for Critical Infrastructure Protection (EPCIP)

+(b) JRC to continue support in the maintenance, use and further development of the Europe Media Monitor (EMM) tool

+4.2.
+ORGANISED CRIME

+4.2.1.
+Organised Crime: Call for Proposals10

+(a) Topic 1: call for proposals for projects on firearms trafficking

+(b) Topic 2: call for proposals for projects on environmental crime

+4.2.2.
+Migrant smuggling: Call for Proposals

+4.2.3.
+Organised Crime Direct Awards

+(a) Project Rhine-Meuse

+(b) Project of MAOC-N

+(c) CARIN

+(d) United Nations Office on Drugs and Crime (UNODC) establishing detailed factual picture of the worldwide drug situation and trends

+(e) Project of the United Nations Convention against Transnational Organized Crime (UNTOC)

+(f) Project of European Beneficial Ownership and Control Structures (EBOCS) Network

+4.3.
+CYBERCRIME17

 4.3.1.
-Cybercrime Direct Awards 17 (a) Project of the European Cybercrime Training and Education Group (ECTEG the role of encryption in criminal investigations - 4.4.
+Cybercrime Direct Awards

+(a) Project of the European Cybercrime Training and Education Group (ECTE the role of encryption in criminal investigations 4.4.
 OPERATIONAL COOPERATION 18 4.4.1.
 Operational Cooperation: Call for Proposals 18 4.4.2.
 Operational Cooperation: Direct Awards 19 4.4.2.1. the European Network of Fugitive Active Search Teams - ENFAST 19 4.5.
 INFORMATION EXCHANGE 20 4.5.1.
-Information Exchange Restricted Calls for Proposals 20 (a) Projects on PIU interconnectivity 20 4.5.2. information exchange Direct Awards 21 (a) Project of the European Forensic Science Area (ENFSI) aiming to increase cooperation in the area of Forensic science, including the implementation of th Prüm framework (b) Project of the Police and Customs Cooperation Centres (PCCC) Network 21 4.6.
+Information Exchange Restricted Calls for Proposals 20 (a) Projects on PIU interconnectivity 20 4.5.2. information exchange Direct Awards 21 (a) Project of the European Forensic Science Area (ENFSI) aiming to increase cooperation in the area of Forensic science, including the implementation of Prüm framework (b) Direct award of an action grant to support a pilot project for an European Police Record Index System - EPRIS 21 4.6.
 Direct award of action grants to provide emergency assistance 23 5.
 TYPES OF ACTIVITIES, ESSENTIAL ELIGIBILITY, SELECTION AND AWARD CRITERIA FOR GRANTS - UNION ACTIONS 24 6.
-PROCUREMENT COVERING ALL POLICY AREAS 27
+PROCUREMENT COVERING ALL POLICY AREAS 28